Can Fibreglass Pools Have Waterslides?

 You see, fiberglass pools may look delicate, but they’re actually a made of a very strong material.
 Depending on their grade, some types of fiberglass used can withstand weights as high as 300 tonnes.

-Typically, home pool manufacturers use very high-quality fiberglass that can withstand heavy weight and extensive wear-and-tear.
+Typically, home pool manufacturers use very high-quality fibreglass that can withstand heavy weight and extensive wear-and-tear.
 These pools have a shell weight between 2500 & 3000 tonnes.
-This indicates your fiberglass pool will be capable of withstanding the weight of the waterslide and the force of people whooshing down it.
+This indicates your fibreglass pool will be capable of withstanding the weight of the waterslide and the force of people whooshing down it.

 Additionally, fiberglass material is very tough and seldom, if ever, breaks or gets damaged.
 If you notice a crack on your fiberglass pool surface, its probably only the gel coat.
 A quick check by a pool installer can help you identify the problem if any.
 This is another reason why a waterslide is highly-compatible with fiberglass pools.
 The slides won’t be able to a lot of damage to the pool or vice versa, if they’re installed close to the surface of your pool.